 Capital Stock

 The articles of incorporation set forth the number of authorized shares of capital stock and the par value of each share.
 The capital stock account represents the number of shares issued times the par value of each share.
 When no par value is set forth, the reporting entity shall declare a “stated value” and record such amount in the capital stock account.
 Changes in the par value of a reporting entity’s capital stock shall be reflected as a reclassification between the capital stock account and gross paid-in and contributed surplus.
+Issued, free-standing financial instruments with characteristics of both liability and equity shall be reported as a liability to the extent described in SSAP No. 5R.

 Staff Review Completed by: Jim Pinegar – October 2019